 Between this blog and the tumblr it evolved from, I have talked about a lot of things.
 Movies, shows, books, games, comics, music, conventions, creepypastas, urban legends, deep web hoaxes and just about everything in between.
-The one thing I really haven’t talked about at all, is memes.
+The one thing I really haven’t covered is memes.

 The Babadook is being used as an icon for gay pride.